Table of contents:

 After we make sure the new API works flawlessly, we will continue porting the BlinkID and PhotoPay SDKs to the new API.
 We strongly encourage you to try the new API send us your feedback - it is greatly appreciated.

-Ultimately, we truly hope that you will enjoy using our products with the new API at least as much as we enjoyed creating it for you.
+Ultimately, we truly hope that you will enjoy using our products with the new API as much as we enjoyed creating it for you.

-For feedback and help with integration, please contact us at help.microblink.com.
+For feedback and help with integration, contact us at help.microblink.com.